LPL Financial Investment Complaints: Common Claims and Recovery Options

 Document Exchange: The parties will exchange documents, including account records, broker-client communications, and other relevant materials.
 This can take about 6-9 months.

-Hearing and Decision: If no settlement is offered and accepted, you’ll progress to a hearing, where both sides can present evidence and make use of witness testimony.
-Afterwards, the arbitrators issue a binding and enforceable award.
+Hearing and Decision: If no financial settlement is offered and accepted, you’ll progress to a hearing, where both sides can present evidence and make use of witness testimony.
+Afterward, the arbitrators issue a binding and enforceable award.
 Hearings typically take place 12-18 months after filing.

-LPL Financial settlements may be offered anywhere in this process, even during the hearing.
-However, an offer of settlement isn’t an admission of liability.
+Settlements from LPL Financial may be offered at any point in this process, including during the hearing.
+However, an offer of financial settlement isn’t an admission of liability by the broker or the brokerage.

 How Damages Are Calculated